-• If the shard will be a PDB in a CDB, then an Oracle-provided user account named GSMROOTUSER must be unlocked and assigned a password inside CDB\$ROOT of the database designated for a shard.
+An Oracle-provided user account named GSMROOTUSER must be unlocked and assigned a password inside CDB\$ROOT of the database designated for a shard.
 In addition, this user must be granted the SYSDG and SYSBACKUP system privileges.

 The GSMROOTUSER account is used by GDSCTL and the shard director processes to connect to the shard database to perform administrative tasks in response to sharding commands.
 The password specified is used by GDSCTL during sharding topology creation in any ADD CDB commands that are issued.
 It is also be used by the shard director during the DEPLOY command to configure Oracle Data Guard (as necessary) on the shard databases.
 It never needs to be specified again by the user, because GDSCTL and the shard director store it securely in an Oracle Wallet and decrypt it only when necessary.
 The MODIFY CDB command can be used to update the stored password if it is later changed on the shard database.